Programs! Get your programs! In this article, we’re going to take a look at the default mode network (DMN), also known as the default state network.

 Anatomy and Function of the Default Mode Network

 The DMN is generally thought to be the neurological basis for the sense of self or your ego due to its role in memories and recollections of events and facts about oneself, other traits and qualities of the self, and reflecting on one’s own emotional state at a given point in time .
-The anatomical regions responsible for this function include the posterior cingulate cortex (PCC), medial prefrontal cortex (mPFC), and angular gyrus , that are otherwise called ‘functional hubs’.
+The anatomical regions responsible for this function include the posterior cingulate cortex (PCC), medial prefrontal cortex (mPFC), and angular gyrus , which are otherwise called "functional hubs."

-When thinking about others, the DMN helps us interpret others thoughts, understand their emotional state, empathize with them, and underpins our moral reasoning and ability to perceive one’s lack of social interaction [5,8].
-Anatomically, the functional hubs are involved here too alongside the dorsal medial prefrontal cortex (dmPFC), temporoparietal junction (TPJ), lateral temporal cortex, and anterior temporal pole .
+When thinking about others, the DMN helps us interpret others' thoughts, understand their emotional state, empathize with them, and underpins our moral reasoning and ability to perceive one’s lack of social interaction [5,8].
+Anatomically, the functional hubs are also involved here alongside the dorsal medial prefrontal cortex (dmPFC), temporoparietal junction (TPJ), lateral temporal cortex, and anterior temporal pole .

 Lastly, the DMN is involved in remembering the past, envisioning the future, and comprehending narratives (i.e., stories and tales) [5,9].
 The regions underpinning this aspect of the DMN are the functional hubs (i.e., PCC, mPFC, and angular gyrus) as well as the hippocampus, parahippocampus, retrosplenial cortex, and the posterior inferior parietal lobe .